NREL/HydroChrono/README.md

 # Building HydroChrono with Project Chrono and HDF5 files

-## Requirements
+## Prerequisites
-* Chrono installed and built in RelWithDebInfo mode (currently using dev branch see note below) (built with Irrlicht module) and Chrono dependencies (see [Chrono Install/Build Guide for details](https://api.projectchrono.org/tutorial_install_chrono.html) ).
+1. Chrono installed and built in RelWithDebInfo mode (currently using dev branch see note below) (built with Irrlicht module) and Chrono dependencies (see [Chrono Install/Build Guide for details](https://api.projectchrono.org/tutorial_install_chrono.html) ).
 This includes items like
 	* C++ Compiler (Visual Studio 2019 or newer required, 2019 recommended)
 	* Eigen3 (3.3.0 or newer required, 3.4.0 recommended)
 	* Irrlicht Engine (1.8.4)
 	* CMake
 	* GIT client

-* Install H5Cpp header file from HDF5Group Note: Version 1.10.8 recommended, other versions may not work as intended.
-[Download Link](https://portal.hdfgroup.org/display/support/Downloads) [Instructions](https://portal.hdfgroup.org/display/support/Building+HDF5+with+CMake#BuildingHDF5withCMake-quickins) Note 2: This is why Visual Studio 2019 is recommended above, building HDF5 with newer versions of Visual Studio is not as clear.
+2. Install H5Cpp header file from HDF5Group Note: Version 1.10.8 recommended, other versions may not work as intended.
+[Download Link](https://portal.hdfgroup.org/display/support/Downloads) [Instructions](https://portal.hdfgroup.org/display/support/Building+HDF5+with+CMake#BuildingHDF5withCMake-quickins) Note 2: **This is why Visual Studio 2019 is recommended above**, building HDF5 with newer versions of Visual Studio is not as clear (TODO: add VS2022 instructions).
 To clarify the HDF5Group setup/build instructions here is a short summary of the steps:
 	1. Extract zip somewhere
 	2. Go into `<path>\libraries\CMake-hdf5-1.10.8\CMake-hdf5-1.10.8` which contains .bat files etc and open command line (SHIFT + right click, open powershell window on windows)
 	3. Execute the batch file or shell script for your platform.
 For example, `ctest -S HDF5config.cmake,BUILD_GENERATOR=VS201964 -C RelWithDebInfo -V -O hdf5.log`